 So, let us give you some food for thought.

 Besides, there are also multiple countries offering digital nomad visas.
-If you want to learn more, we also have a detailed article about digital nomad visas to get in 2022.
+If you want to learn more, you can look at our ultimate digital nomad visa list.

 Hard to Plan Things